thibaudbrault/PokeRef/README.md

 <h4>Performance improvements</h4>

-✅Use of Tanstack-Query to fetch data only once by using `cacheTime: Infinity` and `staleTime: Infinity`.
-The data will very rarely change so there is no use in re-fetching it every x minutes / hours
+✅Use of Tanstack-Query to fetch data
 ✅Use of Next JS next/image to optimize images.
 Very important for this app because some pages (like the index.js or the items.js) have a lot of images and they are one of the main problems regarding my performances so optimizing them to make the loading faster is very important
 ✅Turned into a PWA with the next-pwa package
 ✅Paginated pokedex, moves, abilities and items pages